digital-work-lab/open-source-project/slides/01-topics.md

 1. How many commits, contributors, and downloads does the project have?
 What is the test coverage?
 2. How does CoLRev compare to related tools?
 Which tool would you choose and why?
-3. Where is the documentation and how can I install CoLRev?
+3. Where is the documentation, and how can I install CoLRev?
-4. What is the license and where can we find information on how to contribute to the project?
+4. What is the license, and where can we find information on how to contribute to the project?
 5. What information should be provided for bug reports, where can I open a feature request?
 6. How many issues are open vs. closed?
 How many pull requests are open vs. closed?
 7. How long do workflows with tests or code formatting run, when did the last one fail?